-- higher net investment spread due to higher returns on other limited partnerships; and - lower costs associated with insurance-related activities due to: - lower paid claims, net of reinsurance; - partially offset by - a net increase in liability balances resulting from year-over-year changes made in connection with the AAR.
+Key favorable impact was a higher net investment spread due to higher returns on other limited partnerships; and

+- lower costs associated with insurance-related activities due to: - lower paid claims, net of reinsurance; - partially offset by - a net increase in liability balances resulting from year-over-year changes made in connection with the AAR.

-Key unfavorable impact was lower fee income due to a decline in the net cost of insurance fees driven by the aging in-force business.
+Key unfavorable impact was lower fee income due to a decline in the net cost of insurance fees driven by the aging in-force business, partnerships.

-The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 21% in the current period compared to 20% in the prior period.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 21% in both the current period compared to 20% in the prior period.
 Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.